allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 If there is no mention about Marathon version, it is 1.3.10 and below.
 We need some time to test and deploy the latest 1.4 release.

-If you are interested in how our ecosystem is built, take a look at this MesosCon presentation where we presented our Apache Mesos ecosystem after the first year of production use.
+If you are interested in how our ecosystem is built, take a look at below MesosCon presentation.

 <iframe
   class="youtube_iframe"